KunalJoshi15/spring-blog/README.md

 The APIs will throw a ResourceNotFoundException whenever the resource is not found with given id.

 Whenever we are designing a rest api we need to follow the rest design pattern.

+GetMapping is used for creating the get request mapping for fetching all the posts.
+By default java uses the PagingAndSortingRepository for getting the data.
+This is extended by the JpaRepository.

+We can even define the sort order to the PageRequest.of(pageSize,pageNo,SortDir)